-Send Silence

-Packing (SSP) is an

-exhibit of 1,100

-backpacks that

-students to needed mental health resources, and inspire action for suicide prevention.
+Send Silence Packing (SSP) is an exhibit of 1,100 backpacks that represent the number of college-age students lost to suicide each year.
+The program is designed to raise awareness about the incidence and impact of suicide, connect students to needed mental health resources, and inspire action for suicide prevention.
 At each exhibit, 1,100 backpacks are displayed in a high-traffic area of campus, giving a visual representation of the scope of the problem and the number of victims.
 RUHS-BH continues to support these efforts by sponsoring the Send Silence Packing traveling exhibit.
 In FY20/21 exhibits were unable to be held due to COVID-19 restrictions.
 This exhibit will return when we are permitted to gather.

 Directing Change Program and Film Contest: The Directing Change Program and in the movement by creating 60second films about suicide prevention and mental health which are used to support awareness, education, and advocacy efforts on these topics.
-Learning objectives surrounding mental health and suicide prevention are integrated into the submission categories of the film contest, giving young people the opportunity to

-Student Film Contest is part of Each Mind Matters: California's Mental Health Movement.
-The program offers young people the exciting opportunity to participate
+Learning objectives surrounding mental health and suicide prevention are integrated into the submission categories of the film contest, giving young people the opportunity to Student Film Contest is part of Each Mind Matters: California's Mental Health Movement.
+The program offers young people the exciting opportunity to participate critically explore these topics.
+To support the contest and to acknowledge those local